observIQ/bindplane-agent/docs/installation-linux.md

 ## Configuring the Collector
 After installing, systems with systemd installed will have the `observiq-otel-collector` service up and running!

+**Logging**

-Logs from the collector will appear in journald.
+Logs from the collector will appear in `/opt/observiq-otel-collector/log`.
 You may run `sudo tail -F /opt/observiq-otel-collector/log/collector.log` to view them.

+**Configuration**

 The config file for the collector can be found at `/opt/observiq-otel-collector/config.yaml`.
 When changing the configuration,the collector service must be restarted in order for config changes to take effect.

 For more information on configuring the collector, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

+**Permissions**

-By default, the `observiq-otel-collector` service runs as the "observiq-otel-collector" user.
-Some OpenTelemetry components may require root permissions.
+By default, the `observiq-otel-collector` service runs as the "root" user.
+Some OpenTelemetry components require root permissions in order to read log files owned by other users.

+It may be desirable to run the collector as an unprivileged user.
+For example, a metrics only collector does not require root access.

-To run the collector as root, you may create a systemd override.
+To run the collector as the `observiq-otel-collector` user, you may create a systemd override.

 Run `sudo systemctl edit observiq-otel-collector` and paste the following config:
 ```
 [Service]
-User=root
-Group=root
+User=observiq-otel-collector
 ```

 Restart the collector for these changes to take effect.